 F) Some plants are weeds.
 Yes, a weed is a plant growing where one doesn’t want it to grow, but some have such undesirable qualities that they are not suitable for a garden.
 Spanish Needles (Bidens sp) is one such plant.
 It is a top nectar producing plant but the seed is so horrible that rather than try to remove the seed, many people will throw away the affected garment.

 G) Some plants grow only in certain climates.
-A great nectar source in Florida but wouldn’t grow long enough to produce enough bloom to make it worth planting in Maine.
+Some great nectar sources in Florida wouldn’t grow long enough to produce enough bloom to make it worth planting in Maine.
 In return,Lilacs won’t bloom in Florida.

 Knowing all this, it is impossible to develop a BEST NECTAR PLANTS list that will be embraced by all gardening types of people, let alone hold true for climates from Maine to Florida to Oregon to Nevada to Texas to South Dakota.